FinnLidbetter/crifx/README.md

 an icpc-style competitive programming contest.

 ## Installation
 Install crifx with `pip install crifx`.
-(Does not work yet.)
+Building the report will require some TeX packages.
+For example, on Ubuntu 22.04 installing the `texlive-latex-extra` apt package with `apt-get install texlive-latex-extra` should be sufficient.

+If you are using a different operating system, and you are able to run crifx, then please share your experience by opening an Issue and I would be pleased to update installation instructions accordingly.

 ## Using crifx
-In the root directory for a problemset, run `crifx` from within a problemset nested directory, or run `crifx /path/to/problemset/root` (not yet implemented).
+In the root directory for a problemset, run `crifx` from within a problemset nested directory, or run `crifx /path/to/problemset/root` from anywhere to generate a report for the problemset at the specified path.
 If there is no `crifx.toml` configuration file in the problemset root directory, then a report will be created using default configuration values.